authgear/authgear-server/docs/specs/user-model.md

 It is possible to cancel the schedule on behalf of the end-user.
 Whether the end-user can schedule deletion or anonymization on their account is configurable.

+> Scheduling anonymization by the end-user is not implemented yet.

 ### Sessions

 When a user is disabled, deactivated or scheduled for deletion, all sessions are deleted.